2023 Home#49 Volunteers

 Community Partnerships: We established a new partnership with Door County Housing Partnership, a non-profit organization also dedicated to providing affordable home ownership to the community.
 We closed on one Housing Partnership home and are repairing to close on our second DCHP home.
 This will enable us to provide more long-term housing options.

-Door County Habitat for Humanity and the Door County Housing Partnership closed our first family home purchase in 2022.
+Door County Habitat for Humanity and the Door County Housing Partnership at Home #49.

 Children who live in a safe, clean, & decent home are 58% more likely to graduate from a four-year college.